leapdao/leapdao-website/src/blog/content/Plasma-Mainnet-Launched.md

 [LeapDAO GitHub Organization](https://github.com/leapdao)
 - 40+ repositories
-- 8 fulltime contributors
+- 8 regular contributors
 - 10+ additional developers in the extended circle
 - 60+ members in #d_for_development channel in [Slack](https://docs.google.com/forms/d/e/1FAIpQLSd8_wDGDAi__HvfYEWNK_bvJzIkxwHHRVL6AFEfJewBd2Vn9A/viewform)

 Aspiring to work as a Decentralized Adaptive Organization, we combine the holacracy and decentralized organizations models to build a global, self-managing and purpose-driven community.
 We reward contribution using bounties.
-You can find out more about the way we collaborate [here](https://leapdao.org/blog/PARSEC-Labs-Holacracy-Structure/).
-In 2018 we were lucky to receive some external funding to sustain the project, including a EUR 50,000 grant from the [Ethereum Foundation](/blog/ethereum-foundation-scaling-grant/).
+You can find out more about the way we collaborate [here](https://leapdao.org/blog/PARSEC-Labs-Holacracy-Structure/) (slightly outdated).
+In 2018 we were lucky to receive some external funding to sustain the project, including a €50,000 grant from the [Ethereum Foundation](/blog/ethereum-foundation-scaling-grant/).
 We also joined [Status Incubate](https://our.status.im/leapdao-to-join-incubate-family-as-our-fourth-incubatee/) as one of the accelerated projects.

 We would love 💛to see more of you getting involved in LeapDAO.
 We are looking for like-minded people (not only developers!).
 To get started, [join our Slack community](https://docs.google.com/forms/d/e/1FAIpQLSd8_wDGDAi__HvfYEWNK_bvJzIkxwHHRVL6AFEfJewBd2Vn9A/viewform).